SyntaxSinner/RealSenseWrapper/README.md

     ```bash
     pip install -r requirements.txt
     ```
+## Usage
-4. Check the small notebook provided in order to quickly test the wrapper
+Check the small notebook provided in order to quickly test the wrapper